NBA Trade Rumors: Latest Buzz on Kevin Love, Kawhi Leonard and Kyle Korver

 The Kawhi Leonard situation appears to have stalled out as the offseason has moved past its opening stage.
 It was expected that the San Antonio Spurs would make a deal with one of the rumored teams—Los Angeles Lakers, Boston Celtics or Philadelphia 76ers—and the team would move on from their signature star who played in just nine games last season.

-However, that did not happen as the Spurs are looking for a huge return for the player who is the franchise's best asset.
+However, that did not happen as the Spurs are looking for a huge return for the franchise's best asset.

 While few around the NBA have any insight into how Leonard's scenario will be resolved, one Western Conference executive expects that the Spurs will make their move with Leonard before the start of the situation, according to Justin Tinsley of The Undefeated.